fretty/jobot/README.md

 # Jobot

-A useless internet crawler which extracts the hyperlinks from the web pages.
+A useless, quick and dirty internet crawler which extracts the hyperlinks from the web pages.
 Jobot also saves the metadata for each processed URL into the file `<USER_HOME>/.jobot/<URL>/links.txt`.
 The saved metadata is a list of the URLs extracted from the corresponding HTML page.

 # Build